 Mount Bourgeau is a 2,931-metre (9,616 ft) tall mountain in the heart of Banff National Park.
 It’s easily accessible from the town of Banff and Canmore.
 Only a 10-15 minute drive to the parking area, which makes it a great thing to do in Banff.

-Mount Bourgeau is a easy hike with no scrambling involved and provides amazing views over Banff.
+Mount Bourgeau is an easy hike with no scrambling involved and provides amazing views over Banff.
 The only issue is it’s 21 km, so prepare for a full day out if you plan to summit Bourgeau.
-Nevertheless, if you want a full on fulfilling hike in Banff summiting Bourgeau is easily attainable for the reasonably fit.
+Nevertheless, if you want a full-on fulfilling hike in Banff summiting Bourgeau is easily attainable for the reasonably fit.

 Check Out Bow Falls